The Best Vinyl Siding Cleaners for the Home Exterior

 Eco-conscious homeowners can minimize the harmful impact of chemicals with vinyl siding cleaners labeled “non-toxic” and “biodegradable,” the latter meaning that the product will decompose.
 Even better, look for cleaners carrying the EPA Safer Choice label—an indication that the formulation meets the Safer Choice Standard for human health and environmental safety, which factors in carcinogenicity, reproductive/developmental toxicity, aquatic toxicity, and how long the cleaner stays in the environment before breaking down.
 Safer Choice-labeled products are considered safer for the health of your family, pets, aquatic life, and the planet than your average cleaner.

-3. BEST FOR MOLD AND MILDEW: WET & FORGET Moss, Mold, Mildew & Algae Stain Remover
+1. BEST FOR MILDEW: Wet and Forget Moss Mold Mildew & Algae Stain Remover

 This bleach-free, wet-and-forget formula harnesses the power of ammonium chloride to eliminate mold, mildew, moss, and algae from vinyl siding and virtually any outdoor surface without harming nearby plants—no pressure washer, scrubbing, or rinsing required!
 Dilute 2.5 cups of the cleaning concentrate in a gallon of water and then apply it manually, letting it work its deep-cleaning magic for four to five hours and then admiring the sparkling results.

-4. BEST FOR STAIN REMOVAL: Krud Kutter Rust, Calcium, and Lime Stain Remover
+2. BEST FOR STAIN REMOVAL: Krud Kutter Rust Calcium and Lime Stain Remover

 This non-toxic, bleach-free indoor-outdoor cleaner with the Safer Choice label leverages ingredients like water and ammonium chloride to lift stubborn siding stains from vinyl siding and patio furniture, including rust, calcium and limescale, and greasy deposits like motor oil and crayon.
 Manually apply the ready-to-use cleaner undiluted, let it dwell for a few minutes, scrub lightly with a soft-bristle brush, then rinse off with water.
 Feel free to use it indoors, too, on surfaces ranging from kitchen sinks to showers.